 If you reinstall Windows XP with less than 200 MB of free hard-disk space available, System Restore is automatically disabled.
 To see if System Restore is enabled:

-- 1. Click the Start button and click Control Panel. - 2.
-Click Performance and Maintenance.
+- 1. Click the Start button and click Control Panel.

-- 3. Click System
+- 2. Click Performance and Maintenance.

-- 4. Click the System Restore tab
+- 3. Click System.

-- 5. Ensure that Turn off System Restore is unchecked.
+- 4. Click the System Restore tab.

 Reinstalling Microsoft® Windows® XP